-The term, the "Unicode bug" has been applied to an inconsistency with the Unicode characters whose ordinals are in the Latin-1 Supplement block, that is, between 128 and 255.
-Without a locale specified, unlike all other characters or code points, these characters have very different semantics in byte semantics versus character semantics.
+The term, "Unicode bug" has been applied to an inconsistency on ASCII platforms with the Unicode code points in the Latin-1 Supplement block, that is, between 128 and 255.
+Without a locale specified, unlike all other characters or code points, these characters have very different semantics in byte semantics versus character semantics, unless use feature 'unicode\strings' is specified, directly or indirectly.
+(It is indirectly specified by a use v5.12 or higher.)

-In character semantics they are interpreted as Unicode code points, which means they have the same semantics as Latin-1 (ISO-8859-1).
+In character semantics these upper-Latin1 characters are interpreted as Unicode code points, which means they have the same semantics as Latin-1 (ISO-8859-1).

-In byte semantics, they are considered to be unassigned characters, meaning that the only semantics they have is their ordinal numbers, and that they are not members of various character classes.
-None are considered to match \w for example, but all match \w .
-(On EBCDIC platforms, the behavior may be different from this, depending on the underlying C language library functions.)
+In byte semantics (without unicode\strings), they are considered to be unassigned characters, meaning that the only semantics they have is their ordinal numbers, and that they are not members of various character classes.
+None are considered to match w for example, but all match w.